Named Operator Policy Is Inexpensive & Provide Necessary Coverage for Non Owners

 A Simple Explanation:

 A named operator policy, which is also known as a non-owner policy, is insurance coverage that is intended for people who plan to drive vehicles that do not belong to them or anyone in their family.
-This type of policy meets the state’s minimum requirement, which usually means that the policy will cover any damages to a vehicle that is hit by the motorist.
+This type of policy meets the state’s minimum requirement, which usually means that the policy will cover any damage to a vehicle that is hit by the motorist.

-For example, in bigger cities it costs a fortune to insure automobiles and pay for parking.
+For example, in bigger cities, it costs a fortune to insure automobiles and pay for parking.
 Many people rely on public transportation to get around.

 However, when they go away on vacation, or simply need transportation, people who don’t own cars like to rent them.
 The problem is, when renting a car, you must show proof of insurance.
 Or, you have to pay extremely high prices for the rental car insurance.
 Many people like to avoid having to do this.
-Therefore they seek out something called ‘Named Non Owner Insurance Policies.’
+Therefore, they seek out something called ‘Named Non-Owner Insurance Policies.’

-Where to Get Named-Operator Policy?
+Where to get a Named-Operator Policy?

-Here is a list of what you can, and cannot expect from a non owner insurance policy:
+Here is a list of what you can, and cannot expect from a non – owner insurance policy:

-- Also, if you hit another car or a fence, or a pole, etc – you are covered for the property damage you inflict on another vehicle or property.
-You are not covered if you are renting a car and you get into an accident and you need to fix the rental car.
+- Also, if you hit another car or a fence, or a pole, etc. – you are covered by the property damage you inflict on another vehicle or property.
+You are not covered if you are renting a car, and you get into an accident, and you need to fix the rental car.

 - Your named non owner policy can likely be used as secondary coverage if you are borrowing a friend’s car.
-Many insurance companies extend “broad coverage” to their insured, so anyone they lend their cars to are covered.
+Many insurance companies extend “broad coverage” to their insured, so anyone they lend their cars to is covered.
 You are also not covered for towing or road side assistance, or rental coverage to replace the vehicle you’ve damaged while it’s in the shop being fixed.

 Get Free Quotes and Compare Rate:

-If you decide that you want to apply for a non owner insurance policy, make sure to have your license and debit card ready for a down payment.
+If you decide that you want to apply for a non – owner insurance policy, make sure to have your license and debit card ready for a down payment.
 Some names of companies who write named operator policies include Progressive, Infinity, Dairyland, and Titan.
 These companies don’t offer this insurance in all states.